EdemD/DataSnipers/Deliverables/4 Data Cleaning/Data Cleaning - Vikash.md

 ### Issues with the data

-* The Comprehensive Species Tally is divided into separate files
+* The Comprehensive Species Tally is divided into separate files for separate years
 * Some attributes (column names) are missing from some reports
+* The columns use **'y'** to represent 'presence' and use **blanks** to represent absence

 ### Remediation Rationale

+* Getting all the yearly data into one sheet would help us analyze the range of values giving us better understanding to devise our cleaning
+* Add a new column **Year** to represent
+* The attributes that are missing can be represented by a blank value
+* The **blank** values that were used to represent '**absence**' of a species can be changed to '**n**' so that -
+  * It does not affect our new blank values which represent the absence of data.
+  * It adds more meaning to the survey with '**y**' meaning *'found'* and '**n**' meaning *'not found'*.

 ### Steps to Clean

-1. Replaced all the blanks with 'n' as opposed to 'y' which represents
+1. In the sheet **COMBINED** for all the files, replaced all the blanks with **n**
+2. Added column **Appear in Herb Transects** and **Appear as Additional Species** to the sheet COMBINED in the survey report for 1937, 2002 and 2006, to match the column structure of the year 2011 and 2016.
-2. Added all the 'COMBINED' sheet from the year 1937 - 2016 into one sheet.
+3. Added all the 'COMBINED' sheet from the year 1937 - 2016 into one sheet.
-3. Added a new column **Year** to classify the different sheet data
+4. Added a new column **Year** to classify the different sheet data
-4. Replaced all the